-Epifaunal communities, either on boulders and outcrops within pockmarks or on reefs of MDAC are probably more sensitive to increases in nutrient and organic enrichment.
+Sensitivity assessment.
+Epifaunal communities are probably more sensitive to increases in nutrient and organic enrichment.
 However, the extent of the effect likely depends on the hydrography, the species present, and the background levels of nutrients within that area.
 Active 'bubbling reefs' are probably organic and nutrient enriched due to the gas seepages.
 Therefore, a resistance of 'Low' is suggested to represent the potential loss of species diversity but with 'Low' confidence.
 Hence, resilience is assessed as 'Medium' and sensitivity assessed as 'Medium'.